TartanLlama/tartanllama.github.io/_posts/2017-01-03-deduction-on-the-left.md

  - templates
 ---

-If you are constructing or assigning to a variable from some function template call, the template magic usually occurs on the right hand side of the expression.
+If you are constructing or assigning to a variable from some function template call, the template magic usually occurs on the right-hand side of the expression.
 For example:

 {% highlight cpp %}
 auto i = parse<int>();
 auto s = parse<std::string>();
 {% endhighlight %}

-But what if we could get `parse` to deduce the type we want to parse from the *left hand side* of the construction?
+But what if we could get `parse` to deduce the type we want to parse from the *left-hand side* of the construction?
 I.e. what if we could write this:

 {% highlight cpp %}
 int i = parse();